Four ways to ship AI in your fintech (and how to pick)

 The four paths

-Hire an outside engineer or small team to build it for you.
-Independent consultants or specialist firms come in for a defined engagement, build the feature with you or for you, and hand over a working system.
+- Hire an outside engineer or small team - independent consultants or specialist firms come in for a defined engagement, build the feature with you or for you, and hand over a working system.
 Sometimes they stay on for maintenance.
 Sometimes they hand off to your team.

 What each one costs